coveo-labs/SDK-Push-Python/README.md

 push.End(updateSourceStatus, deleteOlder)
 ```

-## Adding Securities and Permissions to Your Documents
+## Adding Securities to Your Documents

-In many circumstances, you may also want to add securities and permissions to the documents you are pushing.
-This SDK allows ou to add security provider information with your documents while pushing them.
+In Coveo, you can add securities to documents, so only allowed users or groups can view the document.
+This SDK allows you to add security provider information with your documents while pushing them.
 To learn how to format your permissions, see [Push API Tutorial 2 - Managing Secured Content](https://docs.coveo.com/en/98/cloud-v2-developers/push-api-tutorial-2---managing-secured-content).

 You should first define your security provider, as such: